rafleon/KawaDroid/README.md

 5. A binary HTTP client which downloads and displays a live webcam image.
 6. jsoup for XML parsing to extract and display links as clickable text.
 7. Compiling, dexing and loading of java bytecode from scheme text files.
 8. GPS location with Fused API.
-Provides a synchronous interface with timouts.
+Provides a synchronous interface with timeouts.
-9. **OpenGLES demo** of a spinning triangle with touch events.
+9. **OpenGLES** demo of a spinning triangle with touch events.
+10. **OpenGLES** spinning cubes and pyramids copied from SchemeAndroidOGL.

 Each example is source code for the scheme interpreter and on-the-fly compiler.